Excellence in Fine Arts

 With AP theory as the most difficult course offered in the music department, many of our students will go on to pursue further studies at the university level.

-Believing that everyone is created to be creative, Art teachers Mrs. Barrett and Mrs. Knight present challenges and opportunities for students to appreciate, study, explore and create.
+Believing that everyone is created to be creative, Art teachers Ms. Booth and Mrs. Knight present challenges and opportunities for students to appreciate, study, explore and create.
 Through study and practice, students improve and realize their own individual abilities.
 A variety of mediums and processes are introduced and developed as creative problem solving is encouraged.
-Students have the opportunity to get involved in the ever-evolving creative arts community of Hilton Head Island as we visit galleries, exhibits and installations in the area.
+Students have the opportunity to get involved in the ever-evolving creative arts community of Bluffton and Hilton Head Island as we visit galleries, exhibits and installations in the area.
 Guest artists visit our classrooms to share their skills and experiences to further inspire and motivate our emerging artists.

 Lower School Visual Arts